 Over the last few weeks, several people have written to me asking about the credit cards that I actually use.
 I use two of them, and here’s how I use them and why.

-My primary card is the Citi Driver’s Edge Options Platinum Mastercard (here’s Citi’s page about the card).
+My primary card is a cash back credit card: Citi Driver’s Edge Options Platinum Mastercard (here’s Citi’s page about the card).
 It gives me 6% cash back (for the first twelve months) on all supermarket, drugstore, and gas station purchases (it goes to 3% cash back after that), plus 1% back on everything else.
 On top of that, I earn $1 cash back for every 100 miles I drive, which I can prove with regular auto maintenance receipts – it basically winds up being $30 back every time I get an oil change, plus the 1% I save on that purchase.
 Over the first seven months of use, I’ve received back about 4.7% of what I’ve put onto the card.

 My other card is the Chase Amazon Visa (here’s Chase’s page about the card).
 I use this one exclusively for Amazon purchases, which include a lot of my non-perishable goods and almost all of my entertainment expenses.
 I earn 3% of the purchase in store credit at Amazon, which has added up quite a bit in the last year ($125 in credit).